-- 1. Any child requiring nappies need to bring their own to the centre.
+- 1. No comforters or toys are to be taken into the bathroom. - 2.
+Any child requiring nappies need to bring their own to the centre.
 At the beginning of each day educators write the name of the child on the front of each nappy and these are placed on the shelf or in a sealed box to be used throughout the day.
-The remaining nappies are returned at the end of each day or kept at the centre if requested by the parent/guardian. - 2.
-Educators are to assist each child on to the change area. - 3.
-Educator puts on a pair of disposable gloves. - 4.
-Educator removes the nappy and uses baby wipes to clean the child. - 5.
-Wipes are to be used once only and in a front to back motion. - 6.
-Gloves are then disposed of with the nappy and used wipes. - 7.
-If child requires nappy rash cream applied, clean gloves are to be applied. - 8.
-A new nappy is put on. - 9.
-Educators then assist the child down from the nappy change area and encourage the child to wash their hands with soap. - 10.
-Educators must then spray the nappy change mat with approved sanitizer and wipe the area down with disposable towels. - 11.
-Towels are discarded and educator washes their hands. - 12.
-All nappy changing\Toilet routines and creams which are applied are to be recorded on the Room's Clipboard chart located in the bathroom.
-Parents are encouraged to look at this chart daily. - 13.
-All nappy charts are to be kept for a 2 week before disposing of.
+The remaining nappies are kept at the centre on the child's shelf or in their tub. - 3.
+Educators are to assist each child on to the change area using stairs - 4.
+Educator puts on a pair of disposable gloves. - 5.
+Educator removes the nappy and uses baby wipes to clean the child. - 6.
+Wipes are to be used once only and in a front to back motion. - 7.
+Gloves are then disposed of with the nappy and used wipes. - 8.
+Place soiled nappies into a nappy bag before disposing in bin in locked cupboard. - 9.
+If child requires nappy rash cream apply using clean gloves. - 10.
+A new nappy is put on. - 11.
+Educators then assist the child down from the nappy change area and encourage the child to wash their hands with soap. - 12.
+Educators must then spray the nappy change mat with approved sanitizer and wipe the area down with disposable towels. - 13.
+Towels are discarded and educator washes their hands following each nappy change. - 14.
+All nappy changing\Toilet routines are to be recorded on the Room's Clipboard chart located in the bathroom - 15.
+All individual children's creams and the TCC approved creams, are to be placed in the basket between the change mats. - 16.
+Educators will use this chart as a way of conveying information to families about their child's daily nappies and toileting routines. - 17.
+All nappy charts are to be kept for a 2 week before disposing of http://files.acecqa.gov.au/files/QualityInformationSheets/QualityArea2/EffectiveToiletingandNappyChangingProcedure.pdf 19/2/20.
+Updated 25/2/20

-$\underline{http://files.acecqa.gov.au/files/QualityInformationSheets/QualityArea2/EffectiveToiletingandNappyChangingProcedure.pdf\ 1/2/18}$